Tearnote/village-of-chaos/README.md

 These goals aren't neccessary, but would provide additional value:

+-   Saving and loading so that the game state survives browser refresh,
 -   A graphical view of the village, showing the field in the forest, alongside currently built buildings,
 -   Sound effects,
 -   Particle and shaking effects.